ASTR 1210 (O'Connell) Study Guide 18

 invasion stories (ca. 1940 to present).

-implications of scientific discoveries.
+clearly the wider implications of scientific discoveries.

 - In WoW, he combines the vast Copernican cosmos (no longer

 centered on the Earth or mankind's welfare) with Darwinian

 evolution, which implies competition for scarce resources and

 - The inevitable implication of these two ideas is

 introduced in his novel.
 The evolutionary imperative means that

 migration can take the form of a hostile invasion.
 (Recall that the